MichaelCurrin/vue-frontend-quickstart/docs/extending.md

 ## Optimize

 If you have a site with a small amount of JS code and files, then using this frontend approach might suit you fine.
-You won't get much benefit out of bundling and minfiying your scripts if the volume is small.
+You won't get much benefit out of bundling and minifying your scripts if the volume is small.
 Though maybe you'll get a benefit out of bundling external Vue code in your own bundle.

+For a production app, add the following to the URL when loading Vue: `.prod.js`.

-If you have a larger project, consider using the Vue CLI approch as covered in [Related projects](#related-projects).
+If you have a larger project, consider using the Vue CLI approach as covered in [Related projects](#related-projects).

 If you want to avoid structuring your project as a Node project but you want some production-optimization, consider using [Deno](https://deno.land/).
 See tips for [Migrating from Node to Deno](https://michaelcurrin.github.io/dev-resources/resources/javascript/deno/).